ivanoterouvigo/dockers-ownoffice/README.md

 ```
 sudo apt-key fingerprint 0EBFCD88
 ```
-7.Add the repository using the following instruction for a 64-bit distribution of Ubuntu.
+7. Add the repository using the following instruction for a 64-bit distribution of Ubuntu.

 ```
 sudo add-apt-repository \